-Climate Change
+Climate change

-- Strengthened the climate mitigation capacity at the national and sub-national levels by developing guidelines of low emission urban development strategy, and conducting the climate risk and vulnerability assessment with the government - Partnered with MoNRE to develop the national climate vulnerability and risk assessment
+- Strengthened the climate adaptation capacity at the national and sub-national levels by trainings combined with the field trips to deepen understandings of Ecosystem-based Solutions in urban planning. - Updated the study on national climate vulnerability and risk assessment.

-Basic Services
+Basic services